rozariot/FFShark_Wireshark_Integration/README.md

 `sendfilter` an exe that programs FFShark with a filter.
 Requires a .bpf file as input.

 `compile_filter.py` gets a filtering instruction through sshdump, and calls the `compilefilt` executable generated from `compilefilt.c` source code to compile a .bpf file containing the filtering instructions.
 The .bpf file will then need to be sent to the fpga.
 This code is mainly just for testing how to send a filtering instruction to the ARM chip through SSHdump.

 `compilefilt.c` uses pcap library to compile filtering instructions into raw bpf filter.
 This was taken from https://github.com/UofT-HPRC/fpga-bpf/tree/main/utilities/compilefilt.
 This script currently outputs generated bpf instructions into the terminal.
 These outputs may need to be disabled to avoid interference of pcap packet transaction through sshdump.
 Run `gcc -o compilefilt compilefilt.c -lpcap` to regenerate `compilefilt` after any changes.

 `compile_and_send_filter.py` takes a filtering instruction, compiles it and sends the bpf compiled instructions to FFShark to be configured.
 Uses `compilefilt` and `sendfilt` to compile and send the filter respectively.
 This will most likely be called by `ffshark_read_packets.py`, which will need to use `compile_filter.py`'s strategy for taking in user input for filtering instructions

 ## Displaying generated packets on Wireshark

 1. I copied the `read_packet.py` script and a random packet in the `sample_packet` directory over to savi@10.10.14.217.
 2. Then use "sshdump" on the container and connect to savi.
 Used capture command as `python3 /home/savi/alex/test_pcap/read_packets.py --pcap /home/savi/alex/test_pcap/test.pcap --pcap-print /home/savi/alex/test_pcap/ipv4_tcp_http_100_to_1000_2.txt`.
 Turn off "use sudo mode" option.
 Also turn off capture filter.
 3. Run and you should see one packet.

+### Running two packets

+To run two packets, you need to get rid of the "global header" portion of the PCAP file, i.e., the first 24 bytes.
+Using the `read_packets.py` script, this can be accomplished by using the `--skip-header` option.
+Example command for sshdump: python3 /home/savi/alex/FFShark_Wireshark_Integration/read_packets.py --pcap /home/savi/alex/test_pcap/test.pcap --pcap-print /home/savi/alex/FFShark_Wireshark_Integration/sample_packets/ipv4_udp_http_100_to_1000_3.txt; python3 /home/savi/alex/FFShark_Wireshark_Integration/read_packets.py --pcap /home/savi/alex/FFShark_Wireshark_Integration/test.pcap --pcap-print /home/savi/alex/FFShark_Wireshark_Integration/sample_packets/ipv4_udp_http_100_to_1000_4.txt --skip-header`

 More info on running sshdump in general can be found [here](https://docs.google.com/document/d/1tAU0yALlJpX_4MjLjqu0NCp0u5kci2d9fFfR4BA_2AM/edit?usp=sharing).